Chadwick Tromp: International career

 Tromp was selected for the Netherlands national baseball team for the 2016 European Baseball Championship, the training camp in the United States in 2017, the 2017 World Baseball Classic and the 2019 WBSC Premier12.

 On September 7, he was selected for the 2016 European Baseball Championship.

 On February 7, 2017, he was selected for the training camp in the United States.
 On March 20, 2017, he was selected for the 2017 World Baseball Classic after Didi Gregorius was injured.

 On October 14, 2019, he was selected for the 2019 WBSC Premier12.
+He represented the Netherlands national baseball team at the 2023 World Baseball Classic.